DevSrijit/personal-website-2.0/README.md

 </div>
 </br>

 This is a personal website built using Next.js, a React framework for building server-side rendered and static websites.
 The site includes features like a blog and resume section.
 It dynamically fetches data from `data/portfolio.json` to populate the content.
+It is designed to be easy to edit and customize.
+It is heavily SEO optimized and almost has a 100% score on core web vitals and lighthouse for all of the 4 criterias (Performance 100%, Accessibility 96%, Best Practices 100% & SEO 100%).

 ## Features